Todochris/CheatSheets/Linux CheatSheet.md

 | grep -r [regex] dir | search recursively for regex in dir
 | `command | grep [regex]` | search in the output of command using regex
 | find ~ -name [name] | search for all instances of file under the ~ directory
-| locate [file]   | find all instances of file using the Linux Database (more of a system admin utility, needs to be updated with `sudo updatedb` before using it)
+| locate [file]   | find all instances of file using the Linux Database (more of a system admin utility, needs to be updated with `sudo updatedb` before using it)
 | compgen -c    | list all commands available in the terminal

 ## System Info